k3vnb/development/README.md

   * As a front-end web designer I think I have a decent eye for design.
 But I have no formal training in design, and when I venture into Reddit design message boards, for example, there seems to be a lot of loathing of those who think they're a designer without the training.
 While I don't expect I'm going to go through a whole professional training, I'd like to take in a few basic tutorials, so as not to identify myself as an amateur right off the bat.

 ##Technical
   * Algorithms: I need to practice algorithms, specifically with Javascript.
 This is for coding interview preparation, but also for generally being a better coder and having a better mindfulness for how information is transported and manipulated via code.
-I want to be comfortable seeing a puzzle prompt that takes an algorithm and having some intuitive sense of how to achieve the result with minimal code.
+I want to be comfortable seeing a puzzle prompt that requires an algorithm and having some intuitive sense of how to achieve the result with minimal code.
 I want to be able to verbalize my thought process both prior to writing the code and after.
   - Math.
 I haven't taken math classes in a long time, and I could use a refresher, with the intention of focusing on logic that pertains to the tech industry, but I think starting at geometry and Algebra 1 & 2 would be a significant help.
   - Data Science.
 There's a lot of info in this field, and at this point I think just an intro to the field would be beneficial.
   * READMEs: The more I visit other repositories, the more I realize how important a good README is.
 It is the front page of a repository, and it only takes a second or two to determine if spending time on this repository is worth the effort.
 I don't think my README game is terrible, but I'd like to get better at incorporating images and charts and other visually compelling information for potential visitors.